sspanak/dimmusaurus/README.md

 This section is for running the site locally.

 #### The entire site
+Ensure your default interpreter is Python3, not Python2, otherwise the commands below will fail.
+Alternatively, alter the `Makefile` and run everything explicitly with `python3` instead of `python`.

 * `$ make django`
 * `$ cd src/py/`
 * `$ python manage.py runserver [a-port-of-your-choice]`